-Other possible defenses to stop a conviction of this offense from going on a record, may be raised if there was any denial to a person’s constitutional rights.
+Other possible winning legal defenses to stop a conviction of this offense from going on a record, may be raised if there was any denial to a person’s constitutional rights.
 This can occur before the taking of breath or blood test, or if there was a delay in the alcohol or drug chemical testing procedures.

 Given the number of consequences of a drinking and driving conviction, it is important to consult with a reputable lawyer from your area in order to identify possible defenses to the arrest.
 Since the timing is everything for challenging a DUI-related case successfully, filling out the short contact form on this page will allow us to explore and then discuss case options for potential legal maneuvers to prevent a lifetime conviction.